argoproj/argo-cd/docs/operator-manual/rbac.md

 ### The `logs` resource

-The `logs` resource is an [Application-Specific permission](#application-specific-permissions).
+The `logs` resource is an [Application-Specific Policy](#application-specific-policy).

-When granted with the `get` action, this permission allows a user to see Pod's logs of an application via the Argo CD UI.
+When granted with the `get` action, this policy allows a user to see Pod's logs of an application via the Argo CD UI.
 The functionality is similar to `kubectl logs`.

 ### The `exec` resource

-The `exec` resource is an [Application-Specific permission](#application-specific-permissions).
+The `exec` resource is an [Application-Specific Policy](#application-specific-policy).

-When granted with the `create` action, this permission allows a user to `exec` into Pods of an application via the Argo CD UI.
+When granted with the `create` action, this policy allows a user to `exec` into Pods of an application via the Argo CD UI.
 The functionality is similar to `kubectl exec`.

 See [Web-based Terminal](web_based_terminal.md) for more info.